centreon/centreon-documentation/versioned_docs/version-22.04/integrations/plugin-packs/procedures/operatingsystems-linux-snmp.md

 When adding a new Linux host into Centreon, make sure to fill the Snmp Version and Snmp Community fields.

-  :warning: When using snmp v3, set extra SNMP parameters in the SNMPEXTRAOPTIONS macro.
+> When using snmp v3, set extra SNMP parameters in the SNMPEXTRAOPTIONS macro.

 | Obligatoire | Nom              | Description                                    |
 | :---------- | :--------------- | :--------------------------------------------- |